Rochester CampusWhat We Do

-Supporting sustainability is the guiding principle at Cascade Meadow Wetlands & Environmental Science Center.
+Supporting sustainability is the guiding principle at our Rochester Campus.
 Sustainability is a word that people use in many ways, so it’s important to clarify what we mean when we use it here.
 To paraphrase one widely used definition, a community is sustainable when it meets the needs of the present generation without compromising the ability of future generations to meet their own needs.
-Cascade Meadow’s goal is to support community-wide exploration of these ideas.
+Our goal goal is to support community-wide exploration of these ideas.

-For Cascade Meadow and the citizens of southeast Minnesota, encouraging sustainability really begins with a conversation about the health and vitality of our communities, which includes physical health, the health of our surrounding environments, and economic and social health as well.
+For our campus and the citizens of southeast Minnesota, encouraging sustainability really begins with a conversation about the health and vitality of our communities, which includes physical health, the health of our surrounding environments, and economic and social health as well.
 The conversation about sustainable communities in southeast Minnesota must then consider these three aspects: environment, society, and economy.

 So, what shall we talk about first?

 We begin this conversation about sustainability with two important topics: water and energy.
 Ultimately, sustainable use of both of these resources in southeast Minnesota depends on the literacy of our citizens in these two areas.